 How are you today?!
 We are finally in 2021 after what seemed like such a long year.
-I don’t know about you, but girl, this year really tried me.
+I don’t know about you, but this year really tried me.
 It was emotionally and mentally taxing, and it definitely affected me spiritually.
-I know that things don’t necessarily change because it’s a new year, but I am feeling so much hope and am so ready for newness.
+I know that things don’t necessarily change because it’s a new year, but I am feeling so much hope and am so ready for something new.

 I was in the shower today (lol) and the song “Songs of Ascent” by Hillsong United was playing.
 The verses that inspired this blogpost went like this